The Healthcare Law Review: Vietnam

 Under Vietnam's regulations on advertising, healthcare businesses are categorised as a 'special service' and, hence, they must be strictly controlled with specific limitations and prohibitions.
-In particular: (1) a prohibition on advertisement inaccuracy for the capabilities, professional qualifications, or marketing beyond the scope of professionally licensed operations inscribed in the Practising Certificates and Operational Licences;53 (2) a prohibition on advertisement taking advantage of traditional medicine or other medical knowledge to falsely advertise treatment methods and medicines;54 (3) a requirement that individuals and organisations providing medical examinations and treatment services, which are advertised, must obtain regulatory certificates or licences for such activities issued by the competent authority;55 (4) a requirement that healthcare advertisements are in accordance with licences for operation of medical examination and treatment in favour of institutional healthcare establishments or medical Practising Certificates in favor of healthcare practitioners and contain certain regulatory information including, among others, information regarding licensed healthcare establishments and the scope of professional activities provided in such licences;56 and (5) healthcare advertisements must be approved by the competent authority (i.e., the MOH or provincial DOH).57
+In particular: (1) a prohibition on advertisement inaccuracy for the capabilities, professional qualifications, or marketing beyond the scope of professionally licensed operations inscribed in the practising certificates and operational licences;55 (2) a prohibition on advertisement taking advantage of traditional medicine or other medical knowledge to falsely advertise treatment methods and medicines;56 (3) a requirement that individuals and organisations providing medical examinations and treatment services, which are advertised, must obtain regulatory certificates or licences for such activities issued by the competent authority;57 (4) a requirement that healthcare advertisements are in accordance with licences for operation of medical examination and treatment in favour of institutional healthcare establishments or medical practising certificates in favour of healthcare practitioners and contain certain regulatory information including, among others, information regarding licensed healthcare establishments and the scope of professional activities provided in such licences;58 and (5) healthcare advertisements must be approved by the competent authority (i.e., the MOH or provincial DOH).59

-If healthcare advertising violates the aforementioned requirements, depending on the nature and severity of such violation, the healthcare professionals and establishments may be subject to an monetary fine of up to 60 million dong and such advertisements must be removed.58
+If healthcare advertising violates the aforementioned requirements, depending on the nature and severity of such violation, the healthcare professionals and establishments involved may be subject to a monetary fine of up to 80 million dong, suspension of their operational certificates for up to six months and their advertisements must be removed.60

 Future outlook and new opportunities